Sam-Max/rcmltb/README.md

 - Renaming of Telegram files
 - Load/change rclone.conf file from bot
 - Load/change token.pickle from bot
-- Change all config variables from bot
+- Change most of the config variables from bot
 - File Manager (size, mkdir, delete, dedupe, rename)

 ### From Other Repositories